 There are an estimated 154 languages spoken in Louisville, according to the city’s Office of Globalization.
-LanguageLine is proud to be working with Louisville’s MetroSafe operators to make sure all callers have access to the help they need.
+LanguageLine® is proud to work with Louisville’s MetroSafe operators to make sure all callers have access to the help they need.

 Sara Sparks is an operator with the city’s MetroSafe call center.
 It’s her voice (or those of her colleagues) that callers hear when they dial 911.
 She then connects with police, fire, or emergency services to determine which agency is best equipped to respond.

-“(If) English is not (a caller’s) first language, we have access to LanguageLine.
+“If English is not a caller’s first language, we have access to LanguageLine.
 We can bring their linguists in on a conference call to help determine which language the caller needs and then get an interpreter in that language.
-That interpreter will interpret everything, including any medical protocols we may have to give.”
+That interpreter will interpret everything, including any medical protocols we may have to give,” Sparks said.

 Once connected, LanguageLine interpreters participate in three-person phone interactions along with 911 operators like Sparks and the callers themselves.
 The LanguageLine linguist interprets what the caller is saying to the 911 operator, and vice versa.
 The LanguageLine 911 interpreter follows a strict protocol.
 At no point do they interject or offer their point of view.

 According to Louisville MetroSafe, the LanguageLine service was used 7,722 times in 2022.
 Interactions were handled in nearly 40 languages.

 In a city as diverse as Louisville, Sparks said that LanguageLine has become an everyday necessity for doing her job.

 “You can’t go a shift without using LanguageLine,” Sparks said.
 “I have not run into a language where they don’t have an interpreter.”